 I’d even venture that it’s better than some more expensive models thanks to its impressive grind consistency.

-If you’re primarily interested in brewing drip or filter coffee, you’ll get your money’s worth.
+If you’re primarily interested in picking up a grinder for drip or pour-over brewing, you’ll get your money’s worth.

 In the following section, I’ve suggested some alternative grinders for those with other preferences.
 But it’s worth noting here that all of them are more expensive than the Oxo Brew, some of them considerably so.

 Don’t Buy the Oxo Brew Conical Burr Grinder If…

 You mostly make espresso – Pulling a proper shot of espresso, especially if you’re using a non-pressurised basket, demands a high quality grinder.
 Not only do you need grinds fine enough for espresso, but you need them to be light, fluffy, and a uniform grind size.
 If espresso is your thing, consider a dedicated espresso grinder like the Baratza Vario.
 Or better yet, get the Baratza Sette 270 grinder instead.

 You want flat burrs – As I said, burr shape is a personal preference.
 If you prefer the grind consistency and clean cup of a flat burr grinder, look at the whole line-up of Eureka coffee grinders.
 They come in various styles and prices, with options for espresso, filter, and both.